-If you are like the rest of Canadians you probably have the same Internet connection for at least the past 2 years.
-But the demand on the internet connection in our daily lives and homes keeps on growing.
-The reason driving the growing demand are certainly many.
-But to group them easily namely we have:
+If you are like the rest of the Canadians you probably have the same Internet connection for at least the past few years.
+But the demand for internet connection in our daily lives and homes keeps on growing.
+The reasons for the growing internet demand are certainly many.
+Though to group them easily, we have:

 - More mobile devices connected (phones, tablets, laptops..)

-- Smart things (Smart speakers, Smart Plugs, Smart thermostats..)
+- IoT Smart things (Smart speakers, Smart Plugs, Smart thermostats..)

 - High-Quality Streaming Content (HD, Ultra HD, and 4K)

 - Downloading is the actual transfer of the data from one place to another.
-When you download a file, movie or a song, get an email, or search and save from the web, you have a copy of the item on your device.
-Downloads typically use more bandwidth over a shorter period of time that streaming, because if your Internet speed allows it, you can download faster than you can watch.
+When you download a file, movie, or song, get an email, or search and save from the web, you have a copy of the item on your device.
+Downloads typically use more bandwidth over a shorter period of time than streaming, because if your Internet speed allows it, you can download faster than you can watch.